alexandertrefz/essence/packages/website/optimisations.md

 after it dead — which the Validator reports as an unreachable Case — and the chain could end there, with its own test dropped as well.
 `compile-union-dispatch` does exactly this for dispatch cases; a Match does not.

+**Retention summaries for the standard library's own Functions.**
+`build-lists-in-place` declines every mention of an accumulator that is not a rebuilding chain, which includes reads that retain nothing at all — `removeDuplicates` is written as a fold that asks `accumulated::contains(item)` before appending, and its quadratic copying would go the way of the appending benchmark's if that read were admitted.
+What would admit it is one answer per prelude Function to "which Parameters can outlive this call?", computed once against the closed prelude the way the prelude is already optimised once per process.
+With `contains`, `length` and `item(at:)` summarised as retaining nothing, the accumulator qualifies.

+**Accumulators one Record member deep.** `{ state with items = state.items::append(x) }` threads a Record whose List member is rebuilt every turn, so the old Record dies with the old List and the List is as dead as one threaded bare — but the fence sees `state.items` as a member read of something built and declines.
+The reasoning about member provenance is the reasoning `collapse-combinations` already does over Record spreads, and this is where it would be asked for.

+**A seed's own Array, taken the way `append` takes one.** `build-lists-in-place` copies every seed that is not a literal, which is one copy at entry where the emission it replaces made the same copy one turn later — and where the seed OWNS its tip and carries no front run, `append` makes no copy at all: it pushes onto the seed's Array in place and stamps the seed's count closed, so the box the Program holds keeps viewing its own prefix.
+A build could enter through that same door, and then a walk of a few turns over a long seed would cost its turns and nothing else.
+What it needs beyond the stamp is the exit: `createList` claims the whole Array it is handed, so a build that started from a seed's Array has to answer with a box stamped to its own count instead, exactly as `append` answers with one.

 **Statement-form dispatch beyond what a lowered Match gives it.** A compiled Union dispatch that has to hold operands under names is written as the `const`s